GEO-BON/bon-in-a-box-pipelines/pipelines/RLI_pipeline/IUCN_RLI_pipeline.md

 To use this pipeline, you’ll need an [IUCN token](https://api.iucnredlist.org/users/sign_up) to access data on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.

-The IUCN Red List of threatened species has the following threat categorizations:
+To interpret the results of this pipeline, it's important to understand the IUCN threat categorizations, which are present throughout the outputs.
+Some results present these categorizations directly, while others, such as the Red List Index (RLI) calculations,use them to measure changes in extinction risk over time.
+The IUCN Red List of Threatened Species defines the following threat categories:

 - EX: Exinct
 - EW: Extinct in the wild